Vascular Signal Transduction Mechanisms

 cGMP-Coupled Signal Transduction

 A third mechanism that is very important in regulating vascular smooth muscle tone is the nitric oxide (NO)-cGMP system.
 Vascular endothelial cells normally produce NO, which diffuses from endothelial cells to adjacent smooth muscle cells where it activates guanylyl cyclase leading to increased formation of cGMP and vasodilation.
-The precise mechanisms by which cGMP relaxes vascular smooth muscle is unclear; however, cGMP can activate a cGMP-dependent protein kinase, inhibit calcium entry into the vascular smooth muscle, activate K+ channels, and decrease IP3.
+The precise mechanisms by which cGMP relaxes vascular smooth muscle is unclear; however, cGMP can activate a cGMP-dependent protein kinase, inhibit calcium entry into the vascular smooth muscle, activate K+ channels (causing hyperpolarization), and decrease IP3.